-If your computer stops responding while a software application is running, press the Alt+F4 keys to close the application window.
-If the Alt+F4 keys do not work, click Start, the arrow next to the Lock button, and Shut Down to turn off your computer.
-If your computer does not turn off, press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Shut Down .
-If the Windows Security window appears, click Shut Down . !
-Turning off your computer with the Ctrl+Alt+Delete keys or the power button may cause loss of unsaved data.
-If your computer still does not turn off, press and hold the power button until the computer turns off.
-Remove the power cord or the AC adapter.
-Try reinstalling the software.
-Contact the software publisher or designated provider for technical support.
+- □ If your computer stops responding while a software application is running, press the Alt+F4 keys to close the application window. - □ If the Alt+F4 keys do not work, click Start, the arrow next to the Lock button, and Shut Down to turn off your computer. - If your computer does not turn off, press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Shut Down.
+If the Windows Security window appears, click Shut Down. - .
+If your computer still doop not turn off, proop and hold the newer butten until the comp - If your computer still does not turn off, press and hold the power button until the computer turns off.